October 16, 2025

 These rotations allow you to apply theory to practice, refine your communication with patients, and gain the confidence to lead in modern healthcare environments.

-If you’re preparing to begin your clinicals, you can create a free NPHub account to find vetted preceptors and approved clinical sites that align with your program’s requirements.
-It’s the easiest way to stay organized and keep your path to graduation on schedule.
+If you're a William Paterson NP student preparing for clinicals, let us help.
+While we do not have a direct partnership with William Paterson University, we work with dozens of preceptors that are already affiliated with your NP program.
+Therefore, you can create a free NPHub account to find vetted preceptors and approved clinical sites that align with your program's requirements.
+It's the easiest way to stay organized and keep your path to graduation on schedule.

 As you progress toward your practicum, understanding how William Paterson University manages its clinical placement process will help you plan ahead, meet your deadlines, and make the most of your learning experience.